ax-va/Learning-Rust-Klabnik-Nichols-2023/ownership.md

 # References and Borrowing

-The action of creating a reference is called *borrowing*.
+Creating a reference is called *borrowing*.

 ```rust
 fn main() {